MixedEmotions/marathon_configurations/README.md

-# marathon_configurations
+# Marathon Configurations
-In this repository you will find Marathon configuration files for the different MixedEmotions modules that you can find in MixedEmotions' Dockerhub.
+In this repository you will find Marathon configuration files for the different MixedEmotions modules that you can find in MixedEmotions' Dockerhub (https://hub.docker.com/u/mixedemotions/).